uklotzde/gigtag/README.md

 Text is split into tokens that are separated by whitespace.
 Parsing starts with the last token and continues from back to front.
-It stops when encountering a token that could not be parsed as a valid _gig tag_.
+It stops when encountering a token that could not be parsed as a valid _gig tag_ or at the first _newline_ character (`'\n'` / ASCII `0x0A`).

 ##### Retro-fitting

-The first token that could not be parsed as a valid _gig tag_ is considered the last token of the preceding text.
-The preceding text including this token and the whitespace until the first valid _gig tag_ token must be preserved as an _undecoded prefix_.
+The text before the first valid _gig tag_ is preserved as _undecoded prefix_.
+This might include trailing whitespace.

 When re-encoding the _gig tags_ the _undecoded prefix_ that was captured during parsing must be prepended to the re-encoded _gig tags_ string.
-This rule ensures that only whitespace characters could get lost during a decode/re-encode roundtrip, i.e. when unintentionally parsing arbitrary words from the preceding text as valid _gig tags_ (false positives).
+This rule ensures that only whitespace characters between and after valid _gig tags_ could get lost during a decode/re-encode roundtrip, i.e. when unintentionally parsing arbitrary words from the preceding text as valid _gig tags_ (false positives).

+Separating the encoded _gig tags_ from the preceding text with a _newline_ character is the recommended and safest option to prevent parsing arbitrary text.

 ## Storage